missena-corp/airq/README.md

 ## Added Features

+- Insert multiple job at once
-- Ability to remove a job
+- Remove a job
-- Ability to have multiple times the same job (same body)
+- Have multiple times the same job (same body)

 ## Usage